lerer-veracode/Veracode-manual-for-GitHub/README.md

 This page (or manual) incorporate few option which Veracode customers can use to integrate Veracode Scanning solutions within their own workflow processes.

-The following discussed concepts are valid for all CI/CD, however, the examples given here focus on GitHub workflow and unavoidably GitHub Actions implementations.
+The following discussed concepts are valid for most CI solutions, however, the examples given here focus on GitHub workflow and unavoidably GitHub Actions implementations.

-## The basic
+## __The basic__ - adding Veracode Security Scanning to workflow

-As most integration options, the most basic is integration via script running within the workflows.
-These script will look very similar to what you would run locally on your PC to do any supported scan types.
+As most integration options, here are few ways to introduce our different AST scanning options to a workflow.

-### Upload and Scan
+### Veracode Static Scanning - Upload and Scan
 #### Script

 A basic script using a wrapper is documented __[at Veracode help center](https://help.veracode.com/r/r_uploadandscan)__ and looks as follow:

 `java -jar vosp-api-wrapper-java<version>.jar -action uploadandscan -vid <Veracode API ID> -vkey <Veracode API key> -appname myapp -createprofile true -teams myteam -criticality VeryHigh -sandboxname sandboxA -createsandbox true -version <unique version> -scantimeout 30 -selectedpreviously true -filepath /workspace/myapp.jar`

-within a GitHub workflow we will need to download the latest version of the API Wrapper and run the above script.
+To use the above script within a GitHub workflow we will need to download the latest version of the API Wrapper and run the above script.
 <details>
 <summary>See example</summary>
 <p>